remiss-project/uv-dockers/README.md

 # uv-dockers
 # Documentation for laiauv's "remiss-api" Docker Image

-This Docker image contains an API for accessing and analyzing datasets stored in a database.
+This Docker image contains an API for accessing and analyzing datasets stored in the Mongo database.
 The API provides various endpoints for retrieving data and generating visualizations using Plotly with R.

 ## Usage